Alamofire/Alamofire/Documentation/Usage.md

 #### Manual Parameter Encoding of a `URLRequest`

-The `ParameterEncoder` APIs can be used outside of making network requests.
+The `ParameterEncoder` APIs can also be used outside of Alamofire by encoding parameters directly in `URLRequest`s.

 ```swift
 let url = URL(string: "https://httpbin.org/get")!